Checking Page Accessibility

 Editora11y Accessibility Checker

 Stanford Sites provides the Editora11y Accessibility Checker for checking accessibility after saving the page.
-This checker identify potential issues that need review.
+This checker identifies potential issues that need review.

 This checker will only run when a user with access to edit the content is logged in and viewing the page.
 The page does not have to be published.
 The checker will not display for visitors to the site who are not logged in.